Miles Ahead Session Details

 Nevertheless, probably on the strengths of his performance here, Davis was soon approached by George Avakian, who offered him a recording contract with Columbia Records.

-All original content on this website is licensed under a Creative Commons License.
-Creative Commons License
+All original content on this website is licensed by Peter Losin under a Creative Commons License